-Should all officer positions become vacant simultaneously, the Vice President for Organizing/Representation shall call a special meeting of the DLC Executive Board to be held within 24 hours of confirmation of such emergency situation.
+Should all officer positions become vacant simultaneously, the Local 1000 President shall call a special meeting of the DLC Executive Board to be held within 24 hours of confirmation of such emergency situation.
 The DLC Executive Board shall meet, elect a temporary chair from among their ranks and proceed to immediately elect a President.
 The election must be ratified by the DLC membership at a called meeting within 90 days of the appointment.